 At the same time, more structural policies should be put in place to ensure a decent income for all.”

-As COSH!, from the beginning we want to give everyone the opportunity to make sustainable shopping choices within their own style and budget.
-Therefore, we felt it was important to highlight this aspect of valuation and pricing here.
+As COSH! we want to give everyone the opportunity to make sustainable shopping choices within their own style and budget.
+Therefore, we felt it was important to highlight this aspect of recognition and pricing here.

 Re-use of items/social employment/ fund collection